sanimatie/sanimatie/README.md

 Hi, I’m Sanne.
-I am currently learning to do front end development work with HTML, CSS and JavaScript.
+I am currently working as a trainee in software testing.
 You can reach me via info@sanimatie.nl